DVILLAMIZARIT/SharePoint-PowerShell/Updating User Profile Properties (Birthday)/README.md

 * Execution
   * Once all defined properties are filled out according to your environment run Script 1 on your SharePoint On-Prem server, script will create and output a single .json file into our defined working folder.
 Simply then run Script 2 in SharePoint Online Management console which will upload our .json to the defined Online site and update the user profile properties.

+* Notice
+  * Please feel free to branch and modify, Im sure a few steps can be done more efficiently and Im always open to learning new ways of doing things.

 * To-Do
   * Automatically Execute Script 2 from Script 1
   * Let user add more GetField properties without modifying the later code